Rodin Museum/ Knickerbocker Ice

 There were several Knickerbocker facilities in Philadelphia.

 As discussed briefly in the article on neighborhood locomotive pioneers here, Oliver Evans first drew up plans for a vapor-compression refrigerator in 1805.
 His idea would not become a reality until three decades later.
 The idea is very simple, based on the thermodynamics of phase changes you learned in high school.
-Heat will flow from an area of high temperature to an area of lower temperature.
+Heat will flow spontaneously from an area of high temperature to an area of lower temperature.
 We can reverse this path by supplying energy to a heat pump.
-As a liquid passes into a gas (evaporation), heat is absorbed from the surroundings.
+As a liquid turns into a gas (evaporation), heat is absorbed from the surroundings.
 When a gas changes into a liquid (condensation), heat is released into the surroundings.
 Outside the refrigerator cold compartment, a compressor does work to convert a gas into a liquid, releasing heat to the environment.
 This liquid under pressure is passed through a narrow valve into a low pressure coil where it changes into a gas and absorbs heat from inside the refrigerator.
 The compression and expansion cycles take heat from inside the refrigerator to outside.

 This idea not only added a new appliance to kitchens, but the same principle allowed air conditioning and the mass settling of the southwest United States.